steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 ### Custodial and supplemental resources

-The term _custodial resource_ is used throughout: a custodial resource is content that was uploaded by the end user for deposit to a downstream repository: their data sets, manuscripts, etc. Non-custodial resources (i.e. _supplemental resources_) include metadata describing the content, for example, BagIt tag files or DSpace METS XML files.
+The term _custodial resource_ is used throughout: a custodial resource is content that was uploaded by the end user for deposit to a downstream repository, such as their data sets, manuscripts, etc. Non-custodial resources (i.e. _supplemental resources_) include metadata describing the content, for example, BagIt tag files or DSpace METS XML files.

 #### Abstract Assembler and Archiving Package Stream